jkvdev/About_me/README.md

 <!---
 JKV21/JKV21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

+Today I wrote an entire business plan.
+I'm just clocking in at this point. 😅
 --->